Special needs planning checklist

 - Create a Letter of Intent or “letter of instruction” to communicate information about your loved one’s needs and vision of the future.

 - Remember to update this document periodically as you or your loved one’s needs or vision of the future changes.

-Review your employee benefit Take the time to research all of the benefits your employer offers and understand how they can help you manage your responsibilities, as well as how they can supplement your special needs plan.
+- Review your employee benefits.
+Take the time to research all of the benefits your employer offers and understand how they can help you manage your responsibilities, as well as how they can supplement your special needs plan.

-Choose a guardian, a trustee and sucessors to oversee your care and resources or the care and resources of your loved one, when you’re no longer able to.
+- Choose a guardian (if needed), a trustee and successors to oversee your care and resources or the care and resources of your loved one, when you’re no longer able to.

 - Will you or your loved one need help managing care or financial affairs?
 If so, consider guardianship or powers of attorney.

 - Will you or your loved one have any special social and recreational interests?

 - Will you or your loved one work or seek employment?

 - Will you or your loved one require any special transportation or housing accommodations, or anything else that’s important for quality of life?